danbulant/console-hub/README.md

 # console-hub [![Build Status](https://travis-ci.org/danbulant/console-hub.svg?branch=master)](https://travis-ci.org/danbulant/console-hub)
 Hub application to be controlled with controller (gamepad) through gamepad HTML5 API

+# DEVELOPMENT HALTED

+No further development is planned for console-hub.
+If you still want to use the code, feel free to do so, but this project won't be maintained anymore.

+---

+Below readme is old and won't work.
+Also, the current version won't do anything else than just allow switching between accounts on main screen.

 # DEVELOPMENT

 Console hub is currently under heavy rewrite, so it might not be working.
 Do not report bugs directly - contact me at discord (http://go-dan.tk/discord) instead.